Vector35/blob_extractor/README.md

     ubireader_extract_files     ✓
 ```

+_Note: unblob is installed at `~/.local/bin/unblob` on Linux._

 Missing extractor utilities must be installed manually.
+Linux users can install the majority of the external
+dependencies using `apt`.
+MacOS users can use `brew`.
+Some of the external dependencies, such as `sasquatch`, must be
-Blob Extractor will still run without external extractor
+built from source.
+Blob Extractor will still run without external extractor utilities.
+However, it will be unable to
-utilities.
-However, it will be unable to extract certain blob formats.
+extract certain blob formats.
+See the [Install Extractors](https://unblob.org/installation/#install-extractors) section
+from the Unblob documentation for more information.

+## Troubleshooting

+**The plugin icon is not appearing in the Binary Ninja sidebar**

+This is most likely because the plugin dependencies have not been installed properly and the plugin failed to load.
+It
+is recommended to open the Binary Ninja log and see if there is a Python traceback originating from Blob Extractor.
+The
+traceback should indicate what the issue is.
+If you are unable to run `unblob` from the command-line, it likely won't
+run from the plugin either.
+Be sure to follow the installation steps above and verify that `unblob` and its dependencies
+are installed correctly by running `unblob --show-external-dependencies` from your terminal.

+**The plugin is not extracting any files, or extracted files are empty**

+This is most likely because the required external dependencies for Unblob have not been installed.
+For example, if
+you're extracting a flash dump that contains a squash file system, you must have sasquatch installed on your system.
+For
+JFFS2 you need jefferson, and so on.
+See the `Extractor Utilities` section above.
+Also reference the
+[Install Extractors](https://unblob.org/installation/#install-extractors) section from the Unblob documentation.

 ## License